husjon/valheim_server_oci_setup/Setting Up Valheim Dedicated Server with Oracle Cloud Infrastructure - Instructions.md

-# Rolling back to the previous stable version version of Valheim
-aka using the Beta branch `default_old` which as of writing is currently at `0.214.300`.
+# Changing versions
 This could be useful in case the public version breaks something.
+Make sure you create a backup of the server before switching versions.

-## Switcing to the Beta Branch
+## Switcing to the Previous Stable Version
 1. Run SteamCMD to change to the `default_old` branch
 ```bash
 cd ~/steamcmd